-So, one commentator, either Keil or Delitzsch, who calls this "wicked blindness to one's judgment of themself."
+So, one commentator, either Keil or Delitzsch, calls this "wicked blindness to one's judgment of themselves."
 They consider themselves oh so pure, when they are oh so filthy.
 They are wickedly blind to what they are.

 What it all ends up being is they have no standards, or their standards are so twisted that there is no resemblance to anything we would consider to be moral in them.
 So, no standards, or twisted standards.